-The liaison between Customs Authorities and the Activity was well intentioned.
-MSAs in some cases have a good working relationship with Customs Authorities.
-One MSA in particular has a list identifying potentially problematic importers and this list is constantly evolving as a result of the close working relationship.
-Customs Authorities also provided 2% of the blender samples and 2% of the mixer samples for testing.
+In some cases, the participating Market Surveillance Authorities in this joint action have a close working relationship with Customs Authorities.
+One MSA in particular has worked with its Customs authority in developing a list identifying potentially problematic importers and this list is constantly evolving as a result of the close working relationship.
+The MSAs tried where possible for blenders, mixers and toasters to deal with customs during the sampling process.
+Customs Authorities provided 2% of the blender samples and 2% of the mixer samples for testing.

-The activity has also decided to share the product and documentation review checklists with Customs Authorities to assist with future targeting and intelligence led sampling.
+The activity has also prepared a product and documentation review checklist, developed as part of this joint action, for use by Customs Authorities and to assist with future targeting and intelligence led sampling.
+The checklist is shown in Annex III.